Albertov 4, 12801 Praha 2, Czech Republic - tel.: +420 224 968 001, e-mail: lge @ lf1.cuni.cz

 Upper row: Optical sections acquired with structured illumination generated by a spatial light modulator in a PAM developed at ICBP.

-Bottom row: Images acquired by conventional light microscopy.
+Images acquired by conventional light microscopy.

 The right-most panels show maximum intensity projections.